-Thank God Chelsea, (the best coworker and roomie ever) found me before the grim reaper was about to come get me. (according to my dramatic mom) LOL My other coworkers and camp staff members took care of me and nursed me back to health as well.
+Thank God Chelsea, found me before the grim reaper was about to come get me. (according to my dramatic mom) LOL My other coworkers and camp staff members took care of me and nursed me back to health as well.
 I was given ice, lots of water, food, and the night off to rest.
 I was doing so much running around and moving without drinking enough water.
 The camp site was located in the mountains, the elevation was significantly higher than what I am used to so hydration was vital.
 I definitely should have been taking it easy and drinking way more water.

 That was a very very close call but the Compact team had my back 😉

 The third day, Saturday went SO much better.
 Once I got some much needed rest and relaxation, I was ready to get back to it.
 I missed the Sunrise Hike, but after breakfast I was able to see the second keynote speaker Jay Pryor give their presentation.
 The message was very uplifting and needed.
 The presentation was definitely eye opening.
 I learned so many new things and gained a new level of respect for Jay’s journey.

 I’ve always been a super active and sporty person so of course I opted out of all the bedazzling, vision boarding, journaling, and water color workshops to do the outdoor activities instead.
 Ugh.
 LOL.
 Now looking back on it, I wish I would have at least took one arts and crafts workshop because they looked pretty cool.